The Inbestigators: Development

-The InBESTigators is based on an original idea by Robyn Butler.
-It was created by Robyn Butler and Wayne Hope, who are also known for Little Lunch.
+The Inbestigators is based on an original idea by Robyn Butler.
+It was created by Butler and Wayne Hope, who are also known for Little Lunch.
 After the success of Little Lunch, Butler and Hope wanted to create another children's comedy.
 For The Inbestigators, they "took the comic tone of Little Lunch and married with it the private detective, mystery genre".
 Butler explained that she and Hope created the show as a reaction to the "world [they are] living in", which she considered toxic and affected children's viewpoints.
 In response, she decided to make a show about kids with "ethnic diversity and gender equity and respect and integrity and kindness" to encourage "something else" in children.
 Screen Australia head of production Sally Callan said, "It's vital that young Australians are able to see their country, their stories and hear their accent reflected on the screen ...
-The characters in The InBESTigators ... are distinctive and inclusive, and tell stories that are innovative and culturally significant."
+The characters in The Inbestigators ... are distinctive and inclusive, and tell stories that are innovative and culturally significant."
 In June 2018, ABC and Screen Australia greenlit the series.
 Development was funded by the Australian Children's Television Foundation (ACTF) and ABC.

 Writing for The Inbestigators, by Robyn Butler, Wayne Hope, Molly Daniels, Lisa Marie Corso, Maddy Butler, Jayden Masciulli and Bob Franklin, began in 2017.
 Butler and Hope instructed the writers to keep the scripts clear and simple without dumbing them down, and to ensure that the children's dialogue was child-like: "Rather than writing what was funny or nostalgic for them, they had to get into the bones of a 10-year-old."